Due to the coronavirus outbreak, we want to give everyone enough space. For this reason, we have taken measures in Groningen’s city centre.

 Bicycles are prohibited from parking outside the bike racks and designated areas in the following streets: Westerkade, Brugstraat, A-Kerkhof Noordzijde and part of the Zuidzijde, Stoeldraaiersstraat, Kromme Elleboog, part of the Turftorenstraat, part of the Kijk in ’t Jatstraat, Zwanestraat, Guldenstraat, Vismarkt, Herestraat, Grote Markt, Poelestraat, Peperstraat, part of the Oosterstraat from the Carolieweg, Carolieweg, Kleine Pelsterstraat, and Folkingestraat.

-Ossenmarkt, Hoge der Aa, Sluiskade, A-Kerkhof Zuidzijde, Haddingestraat, Gedempte Zuiderdiep 98, Gedempte Zuiderdiep, Rademarkt, Oosterstraat, Gedempte Kattendiep, Martinikerk, bicycle storage facility Nieuwe Markt.
+Ossenmarkt, A-Kerkhof Zuidzijde, Haddingestraat, Kantoor Gemeente Groningen (Gedempte Zuiderdiep 98, tegenover Folkingestraat), Gedempte Zuiderdiep, Rademarkt, Oosterstraat, Gedempte Kattendiep, Martinikerk, bicycle storage facility Nieuwe Markt.

-Bicycles removed from the pedestrian zones will be stored in the temporary depot located at the Ossenmarkt.
+Bicycles removed from the pedestrian zones will be stored in the temporary depot located at the Damsterplein.

 - If the bicycle lock must be cut to remove the bicycle, we will secure it at the storage facility by means of a chain lock.
 You can collect your bicycle from Monday to Friday between 08:00 and 19:00, and from 12:00 - 19:00 at the weekend.
 Attendants will be on duty to remove the chain lock during these opening hours.